risingwavelabs/awesome-stream-processing/02-simple-demos/sports_betting/position_risk_management/readme.md

-# Risk and profit analysis in sports betting
+# Risk and position analysis in sports betting

 Manage your sports betting or trading positions in real-time by using RisingWave to monitor exposure and risk.